mpron/consul/website/source/docs/guides/creating-certificates.html.md

 ### Step 3: Subject Alternative Name

-This step will take care of setting up the domain/ip you want to use to access the Consul UI.
+This step will take care of setting up the domain you want to use to access the Consul UI.
 Unless thats `localhost` or `127.0.0.1` you will have to go through that because it won't work otherwise:

 ```shell
 $ curl https://myconsului.com:8501/ui/ \